bombasticSlacks/Aspirant/Game/Terminology.md

 In combat, a turn is a [Character's](#Character) portion of the round.
 What they are doing is happening in parallel with everyone else, but for simplicity the game takes things in an order determined by [Initiative Value](Combat#Initiative%20Value).
 On a character's turn, they can usually do one action and potentially move.
 See [Combat-Turn](Combat-Turn) for more details on what a character can do.

 ### Opponent
-The opposition of a skill test.
-The character who will be negatively effected by the outcome.
+The opposition of a currently referenced [Character](#Character).
+The character who will be negatively effected by your actions, or you would be by theirs.

 ### In Melee
 A character is considered in melee if they are actively fighting another character with a weapon that does not have a specified range.
 Generally, this means they are within 2 meters of an [Opponent](#Opponent) and the [Character](#Character) has either attacked or been attacked.
 See [Being in Melee Combat](Combat#Being%20in%20Melee%20Combat) for more details.